 Second – Repeal the Seventeenth Amendment.
 The founding fathers saw the need to prevent a central government from running rough shod over the states and the nation’s citizens.
 As a result Senators were originally chosen by the states to represent the state as ambassadors from the states to the central government.
 The House of Representatives were to represent the people, not the Senate.
 Once the 17th Amendment passed the balance of power disappeared.

-Third – Add a Twenty Eighth Amendment.
+Third – Add a Twenty Eighth Amendment, or after repealing the 16th and 17th amendments, make it a Twenty Ninth Amendment.
 No part of the federal government has been so destructive to America as the federal judiciary.
 We need to place restrictions on the federal judiciary starting with age and term limits.
 The founding fathers created lifetime appointments for federal judges because they wanted them to be unafraid about losing their jobs for unpopular decisions.
 There were some differences between then and now.

 First of all there were few federal judges and nowhere in the Constitution does it exactly outline their duties.
 Originally the Supreme Court handled very common cases.
 Their authority developed over time and they pretty much created their own parameters of responsibility.

 Secondly, the federal government was amazingly small compared to today and everyone pretty much thought it would stay that way.
 However the passage of the 16th amendment (income tax) and 17th Amendment (popular elections of Senators) pretty much laid the foundation destroying the checks and balances between the branches of government and the vision of a limited central government, which the founding fathers believed was essential to individual liberty.
 They couldn't have been more right.